chiawenchen/oadat-ldm/README.md

-# OADAT-LDM
+# OADAT-LDM: Latent Diffusion Models for Domain Adaptation in Optoacoustic Imaging
+### Abstract:
+Optoacoustic (OA) imaging is a non-invasive biomedical imaging technique with high potential, providing optical contrast complementary to ultrasound by stimulating tissue with laser pulses.
+Synthetic OA data are easier to generate and annotate, but they often lack the detailed anatomical features and realistic noise patterns found in experimental OA images.
+This gap limits the usefulness of synthetic data in developing OA image processing methods.
+In this study, we investigate diffusion-based domain adaptation strategies, using diffusion, classifier-guided diffusion, latent diffusion, and conditional variational autoencoder (CVAE) approaches to transform synthetic OA images into experimental-like images.
+Our methods are evaluated on the standardized public OA dataset, focusing on adding key features such as skin gradients, tissue textures, vessel details, and acquisition-induced noise.
+Our image-space diffusion model consistently produces high-fidelity adaptations that preserve anatomical structures and match experimental characteristics.
+These results offer a solid framework for enhancing the realism of synthetic OA data, potentially reducing the need for large clinical datasets for model training, and supporting the advancement of OA image processing algorithms.[^2]

+[^2]: This is the paper of my semester project. \
+co-supervisor: Firat Ozdemir \
+supervisor: Prof. Fernando Perez-Cruz.

-OADAT-LDM provides diffusion-based methods to adapt synthetic forearm optoacoustic data into experimental-like data, as presented in *Latent Diffusion Model for Domain Adaptation in Optoacoustic Data*.
+This repo provides diffusion-based methods to adapt synthetic forearm optoacoustic data into experimental-like data.
 The dataset used in this work, OADAT, is publicly available and described in *[OADAT: Experimental and Synthetic Clinical Optoacoustic Data for Standardized Image Processing](https://openreview.net/forum?id=BVi6MhKO0G)*.

 ---